 I didn’t realize this at the time, but I also got to witness your work ethic, which has benefited me tremendously.
 I got to see the good, the bad, and the ugly.
 I learned that every job comes with hard times.
 I also learned how to handle those setbacks and rough patches and when to stay the course versus when to look for new opportunities.

 Gail: As you know, I worked almost every evening and weekend.
-Often, I was doing extra work that gave me joy, such as researching to hone my knowledge, creating thought pieces to build my personal brand, and working on things to improve and grow the business.
+Often, I was doing extra work that gave me joy, such as researching to hone my knowledge, creating thought pieces to build my personal brand, writing a book, and working on things to improve and grow the business.
 How did you view this additional work on things that I loved?

 Katherine: Once I started working, I realized that you had chosen a career that wasn’t just a job, it was your passion, and you wanted to go above and beyond because you genuinely enjoyed it.
 This understanding influenced my own career choice.
 After graduating college, I began a career path that I didn’t have a passion for, so I left to attend graduate school in pursuit of a career I really am passionate about.